redux-effects/redux-effects/Readme.md

 `npm install redux-effects`

+## Benefits

+  * Trivial isomorphism.
+If your effect middleware is isomorphic, your app is isomorphic.
+  * Powerful meta-programming facilities (e.g. request caching)
+  * More testable code
+  * Better insights into what is happening in your application (e.g. logging effects)
+  * Better ability to serialize state

 ## Usage

 The `redux-effects` package offers very little functionality on its own.
 It provides an isolated, namespaced middleware stack for other effectful redux middlewares.
 For instance: